 Who To Call

-If you’re looking to have your smoke chamber repaired, resized, or parged, the place to call is Old Dominion Chimney.
-Their team of professionals has over twenty years of experience in restoration and resizing of smoke chambers.
+If you’re looking to have your smoke chamber repaired, resized, or parged, the place to call is Old Dominion Chimneys.
+Their team of professionals has over thirty years of experience in restoration and resizing of smoke chambers.
 They offer experience, expertise, and great service not just in smoke chambers but for all of your chimney and fireplace system needs.